panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 }, dependencies);
 ```

-After initial rendering, `useEffect()` simply invokes the callback of side-effect function. `cleanup` function isn't invoked.
+After initial rendering, `useEffect()` simply invokes the callback of the side-effect function. `cleanup` function isn't invoked.

-On subsequent renderings, `useEffect()` is going to invoke first the `cleanup` function from the previous side-effect (to cleanup everything from the last side-effect), then effectively executes the current side-effect.
+On subsequent renderings, `useEffect()` is going to invoke the `cleanup` function from the previous side-effect (to clean up everything from the last side-effect), then the current side-effect.

-For example, let's log to console each second a message:
+For example, let's log to console on each second a message:

 ```jsx
 import React, { useEffect } from 'react';